acgrissom/2016-ml-course/assignments/week5.md

     loss functions (or neural networks or SVMs) and compare the results.
 How does using L2 regularization affect the results?

 C.  Go to https://www.kaggle.com/datasets and browse the data sets.
     Describe at least two projects you would be interested in tackling and why.
+(They need not be from Kaggle data sets.)